abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 1. <strong>Bottom left</strong>: console or command window.
 Here you can type any valid R command after the ```>``` prompt followed by <strong>Enter</strong> and R will execute that command.
 2. <strong>Top left</strong>: text editor or script window.
 This is where you can save and edit collections of commands.
 3. <strong>Top right</strong>: environment & history window.
 The environment window contains objects (data, values, functions) R has currently stored in its memory.
-The history window shows all commands which were executed in the console.
+The history window shows all commands that were executed in the console.
 4. <strong>Bottom right</strong>: files, plots, packages, help, & viewer pane.
 Here you can open files, view plots, install and load packages, read man pages, and view markdown and other documents in the viewer tab.

 <center>![panes](https://github.com/abc-datacamp/abc-intro-2-git-in-rstudio/raw/master/attachments/rstudio_allPanes.png)</center>